pedrordgs/RailML-Utilities/validator/README.md

 #### XML Schema checking
 - The [schemas](https://www.railml.org/en/download/schemes.html) provided by **railVivid** were used for schema checking.
 - Every attribute **ref** must be a valid attribute **id**.
+- For each network, we can have at most 1 Micro, 1 Meso and 1 Macro level.

 #### Alloy rules verified
 - **NetElements Assumptions**
-    - Every element's relation must reference the latter, implying that relation must be redundant.
+    - [0] Every element's relation must reference the latter, implying that relation must be redundant.
-    - Elements can be referenced as part of others elements, abstracting some elements as one.
+    - [1] Elements can be referenced as part of others elements, abstracting some elements as one.
 However, an element can't ever be a recursively part of itself.
+    - [2] An element must have at most 1 parent (By parent, we mean that each element can only be an element part of at most 1 element).
-    - **Element On**: If an element is connected to two different elements in the same endpoint, those must also be connected and their positions must be preserved.
+    - [3] **Element On**: If an element is connected to two different elements in the same endpoint, those must also be connected and their positions must be preserved.
+    - [4] Each element must have 1 associated network.
+An element must be a networkResource of 1 and on 1 level.
 - **NetRelations Assumptions**
+    - [5] Each relation must have only 1 associated network.
+An relation must be a networkResource of 1 and only 1 level.
-    - Must not exist different relations representing the same relation between elements.
+    - [6] Must not exist different relations representing the same relation between elements.
-    - An element can't relate to itself at the same position.
+    - [7] An element can't relate to itself at the same position.
 So, can't exist a relation with elementA = elementB and positionA = positionB.
-    - Each relation has a set of associated relations, where they relate with each other by having one shared element at the same position.
+    - [8] Each relation has a set of associated relations, where they relate with each other by having one shared element at the same position.
 Each relation can either have 1, 2 (switch abstraction) or 5 (double-switch abstraction) associated relations.
-    - *Navigability Property*: If 3 relations are associated, one of them must have its navigability to None.
+    - [9] *Navigability Property*: If 3 relations are associated, one of them must have its navigability to None.
 If 5 relations are associated, two of them must have its navigability to None.
 - **Network Assumptions**

     Note that networks can have different levels, those being Micro, Meso and Macro, hierarchically ordered.
     - Micro level should exist in each defined network, but the user can opt for the non-declaration of this level and proceed to the verification of the remaining levels.
-    - Elements defined at the Micro level can't be extended by other elements, meaning that elementCollectionUnordered of these elements must be empty.
+    - [10] Elements defined at the Micro level can't be extended by other elements, meaning that elementCollectionUnordered of these elements must be empty.
-    - Extending every element at the Meso level, they must represent a micro element.
+    - [11] Extending every element at the Meso level, they must represent a micro element.
 Meaning that, Micro level must be the same as the extended Meso level.
-    - Extending every element at the Macro level, they either represent a meso element or a micro element.
+    - [12] Extending every element at the Macro level, they either represent a meso element or a micro element.
 Meaning that, the logic disjunction of both Micro and Meso level must be the same as the extended Macro level.
-    - Every relation defined at any level, their corresponding elements must be defined at the same level.
+    - [13] Every relation defined at any level, their corresponding elements must be defined at the same level.
-    - Relations defined at the Micro level, must also be defined at both Meso and Macro levels.
-Same for relations defined at the Meso level, which must be defined at the Macro level.
+    - [14] Every relation defined at any level, must be represented at the remaining levels.

 #### Positioning Systems
 These properties related to the positioning systems were not specified in alloy because of their complex nature, where might be some missed properties.
 - **Geometric Positioning System**
     - Every GPS must be time valid, meaning that their corresponding validation date can't be outdated.
     - If one of the declared GPS has no netElement associated, a warning will be displayed.
-    - The difference between endpoints of one netElement, declared at the same GPS, must be equal to its length.
+    - The difference between endpoints of one netElement, declared at the same GPS, must be lower than its length.
     - If a netElement has elementParts associated, their combining endpoints difference must be equal to the netElement endpoints difference, for each shared GPS.
     - If both elements of one relation are represented at the same GPS, they must be connected.
-    - Angles between GPS coordinates of each netElement must be lower than 45º.
-This property must also be preserved in relations, where 2 elements are connected and their angle must be lower than 45º.
 - **Linear Positioning System**
     - Every LPS must be time valid, meaning that their corresponding validation date can't be outdated.
     - If one of the declared LPS has no netElement associated, a warning will be displayed.
-    - The difference between endpoints of one netElement, declared at the same LPS, must be equal to its length.
+    - The difference between endpoints of one netElement, declared at the same LPS, must be lower than its length.
     - If a netElement has elementParts associated, their combining endpoints difference must be equal to the netElement endpoints difference, for each shared LPS.
     - If both elements of one relation are represented at the same LPS, they must be connected.